-RESPONDING

-PANDEMIC

-in response.

-TO THE COVID-19

-We carried out a rapid impact

-assessment in partnership with

-CAOBISCO and the ILO as well

-as directly with a local research

-organisation in Turkey to understand

-The aim was to contribute to the health and safety

-of hazelnut farmers, seasonal agricultural workers,

-their children and other stakeholders in our value

-chain.
-Based on the result of the assessment,

-the FFV team in Turkey distributed protective

-and hygiene materials in the field and launched

-awareness raising initiatives aimed to prevent

-of agricultural workers.
-By providing protective

-workers and their children.

-of seasonal workers

-access to safe food
+We carried out a rapid impact assessment in partnership with CAOBISCO and the ILO as well as directly with a local research organisation in Turkey to understand the issues and measures that could be taken to support these groups in response.

+The aim was to contribute to the health and safety of hazelnut farmers, seasonal agricultural workers, their children and other stakeholders in our value chain.
+Based on the result of the assessment, the FFV team in Turkey distributed protective and hygiene materials in the field and launched awareness raising initiatives aimed to prevent the spread of Covid-19 due to seasonal migration of agricultural workers.
+By providing protective equipment and hygiene material, we ensured health & safety of hazelnut farmers, seasonal agricultural workers and their children.